mag389/holbertonschool-machine_learning/README.md

 I am a Cornell Grad and Current Holberton student studying Machine Learning.
 Particularly interested in predictive analytics and data science.

+There are three main folders for machine learning project: Reinforcement learning, supervised learning, and unsupervised learning.
+Additionally there are two supplementary folders for necessary topics: math, which covers needed math topics such as linear algebra, and pipeline, which covers the ML pipeline such as collection and use of data.

 ## Extra Sources:
 These sources cover big topics and dpeendencies that are used in all sub folders